EnterStudios/rackspace-tech-white-papers/WP-templates/white-paper-template.md

 created_by: First Last
 last_modified_date: 'yyyy-mm-dd'
 last_modified_by: First Last
-product: Cloud Product
+product: White Paper
-product_url: cloud-product
+product_url: category
 ---

 Write your white paper in Markdown.
 For Markdown help, see the